Adding tasks to tickets in Smart IT

 - Files stored on cloud storage such as, Google Drive, Dropbox, OneDrive, and Box.

-Tasks can be assigned to the same person, to several people, or to a support group.
+You can assign tasks to the same person, to several people, or to a support group.
 The person or support group to whom the task is assigned is the task implementer.
 After a task or task group is assigned to a task implementer, the task implementer receives notifications to perform each of the assigned tasks.
 Task implementers can log their progress as they complete each task.

 - If you are part of only one support group, after you click the Assign to me link, the task is assigned to you without opening the Update Assignment pane.